Editorial Policy

 Original stories will carry bylines, although stories rewritten by someone other than the original author will not receive a byline.
 Commentaries and opinion columns are the expressed opinion of the author and not of the Southwest Shadow and its Editorial board or its adviser.

 Furthermore, the opinions conveyed are not those of the Clark County School District, faculty or school board.
-Members of the staff are guided by the Canons of Journalism of the American Society of Newspaper Editors, a code of ethics which outlines the principles of responsibility, fairness and accuracy.
+Members of the staff are guided by the NSPA Code of Ethics, a code of ethics which outlines the principles of responsibility, fairness and accuracy.

 The Southwest Shadow editorial policy reflects these philosophies of scholastic journalism.
 We will do our best to uphold our policy at all costs, unless it violates the basic protections of journalists or the freedom accorded all journalists under the Nevada State School Code.